jgfrisk/discount-service/README.md

 ### Tests
 If you have Python installed the API tests can be run with ```$ make run-tests```.
 Note that the test suite assumes that the database is empty at start so restarting the service between runs is a good idea.

+## Notes about improvements with more time and for production readiness

+- Implement authorization!
+Use bearer token or perform lookup to user service
+- Use something like 'webargs' for parameter validation
+- Implement better API documentation also for error codes
+- Better modularization of the code and break out business logic to separate class/file
+- Better error handling with more explicit info like user/brand not found and appropriate HTTP codes etc
+- Paginated API for handling larger responses
+- Use a proper SQL database and adapt the code (tables do not need to be created on start)
+- Logging setup in proper json format
+- Metrics for Prometheus/StatsD etc.
+- Liveness/readiness probes for K8s
+- Asynchronous workers